andrejoshua/alphavantageapp/README.md

 # AlphaVantage App

-**AlphaVantage** is just an example of stock-market Android application with Clean Architecture approach, integrated with [AlphaVantage API](https://www.alphavantage.co/).
+**AlphaVantage** is just an example of forex (currency) calculator Android application with Clean Architecture approach, integrated with [AlphaVantage API](https://www.alphavantage.co/).
 This application is still being maintained to keep updated with current technology standards.

 ## Features (Pages)